-If the student received grant aid from the State of Washington during the term they withdrew, the amount of aid that must be returned to the state is based on the percentage of the term remaining.
+If the student received grant aid from the State of Washington during a term they withdrew, a percentage of those funds must be returned to the state.
+The return calculation is based on the time remaining in the term.
 If the last date of attendance occurs after 50% of the term, the state grant award is considered 100% earned and no state grant repayment is due.